Tempo logotype

 • For enterprise PMO and finance teams, the question isn't which tool tracks hours cheapest – it's which tool makes hours meaningful

-Clockify captures hours, bills clients, and runs payroll.
-Tempo Timesheets governs hours inside Jira, then feeds that data into capacity planning, financial management, and portfolio reporting.
-Both products meet at the same surface – a time entry form – and diverge completely on what happens after the hour is logged.
+Tempo Timesheets governs hours inside Jira, feeding that data into capacity planning, financial management, and portfolio reporting.
+Clockify handles the billing side: hours in, invoices out, payroll fed.
+Both start with the same time entry form.
+What diverges is everything that happens after the hour is logged.

-This comparison is written for enterprise PMO, finance, and delivery leaders standardized on Jira who need to understand when Clockify's simplicity is the right starting point, and when growing into Tempo closes the governance gap that surfaces at scale.
+Enterprise PMO, finance, and delivery leaders standardized on Jira will find the sharpest contrast here – specifically, when Clockify's simplicity is the right tool, and when the governance gap it can't close becomes a real problem.

 How do Clockify and Tempo compare?

-Tempo is a Jira-native strategic portfolio management (SPM) suite with 30,000+ companies and 15+ years on the Atlassian Marketplace.
+Tempo provides a Jira-native strategic portfolio management (SPM) suite with 30,000+ customers and 15+ years in the Atlassian ecosystem.
 Tempo Timesheets – the product most often compared to Clockify – is an AI-powered time tracking application built directly into Jira.
 It integrates with Atlassian Rovo agents for time logging suggestions, variance detection, and workload insights.

-Timesheets includes time approvals, billable and non-billable segmentation, Tempo Account types (Capitalized, Operational, Billable, and Internal – which classify every logged hour at entry for CapEx/OpEx reporting), Tempo Teams for workgroup management, and direct integration with Tempo Financial Manager and Tempo Capacity Planner.
+Timesheets includes time approvals, billable and non-billable segmentation, Tempo Account types (Capitalized, Operational, Billable, and Internal), Tempo Teams for workgroup management, and direct integration with Tempo Financial Manager and Tempo Capacity Planner.

 Clockify is a freemium time tracking and attendance application.
 It offers time logging, reporting, project budgeting, invoicing, attendance tracking, kiosk features, and payroll integrations.
 Clockify's primary value proposition is accessibility: The core product is free for unlimited users, with paid tiers adding administrative and billing controls.
 The product serves 5M+ users across agencies, freelancers, consulting firms, and internal teams, with ISO, SOC 2, and GDPR signals plus 24/7 support.
 It isn't Jira-native; it provides a Jira connector for integration.